Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 ### <a name="output_resource_uri"></a> [resource\_uri](#output\_resource\_uri)

-Description: The default hostname of the static site.
+Description: The default hostname of the static web app.

 ## Modules